 How Can I Get To The Gondola With Out A Car?

-- Banff’s Roam Transit is cheapest option and will take you right to the gondola.
-Take Bus Route #1, the fare is $2.00
+- Banff’s Roam Transit is the year round option and will take you right to the gondola.
+Take Bus Route #1.
+It runs approximately every 40 minutes.

 - Banff Taxi (403) 762-4444 Taxi Taxi (403) 762-0000 Mountain Taxi (403) 762-3351